HomepageInsuranceHomeownersFarmers Homeowners Insurance Review

 • Reviews.com awards Farmers a score of 3.2 out of 5 based on customer reviews, discounts available, and coverage options.

-• The average cost of a home insurance policy with Farmers is $2,006 per year.
+• The average cost of a home insurance policy with Farmers is about $2,550 per year for a standardized $300,000-dwelling, $1,000-deductible profile, based on recent nationwide analyses (Bankrate; NerdWallet).

 Farmers insurance offers homeowners insurance policies to homeowners in 41 states.
-It has a reputation for average customer service, based on an average rankings in J.D.
-Power’s 2021 Property Claims Satisfaction Study and 2021 U.S. Home Insurance Study.
+It has a reputation for around-average customer service, based on results in J.D.
+Power’s U.S. Property Claims Satisfaction Study and U.S. Home Insurance Study.
 When it comes to financial strength, Farmers receives an A (Excellent) score from AM Best.
 That’s lower than several competitors, but still relatively high on the rating scale.

 Farmers Home Insurance Company does offer a number of ways for policyholders to save money with discounts, and homeowners can choose from three tiers of service, allowing you to customize your policy to fit your budget.